mybest

 We recommend choosing a jigsaw with an orbital action feature if you're doing rough cuts that don't demand a clean finish.
 Normal jigsaws only cut up and down, but ones with an orbital action setting can also move the blade back and forth, allowing you to saw into wood.
 It can be helpful for speeding up a job.
 The downfall is that this causes the cutting surface to come out rough, and it's harder to make precision cuts.

-You should consider using the orbital action setting when you need to cut down larger materials into pieces of similar sizes, or when you know for sure you'll be polishing the material with a sander afterward.
+You should consider using the orbital action setting when you need to cut down larger materials into pieces of similar sizes, or when you'll be polishing the material with a sander afterward.
 Some jigsaws even allow you to adjust the strength of the orbital motion so that you can prioritize grain, precision, or speed.
 If you have a big job on your hands and precision isn't an issue, an orbital action setting is extremely useful to lighten your labor.

 Check Whether the Blade Can Be Changed Without Tools